cashapp/pivit/README.md

 When `git` is set up to sign commits and tags, it'll use the following hardcoded parameters `-sbau [user.signingkey] --status-fd=1`.
 `user.signingkey` is taken from git's local/global configuration.

+> **Note**: Pivit was designed to support signing git commits.
+> But, if the key being used was created using the `--pin-policy=always` it may not be fully supported.
+> Right now, Pivit prompts for the PIN only via the command line.
+If you're using GUI based git clients like GitKraken
+> or SourceTree you'll probably miss that prompt.

 ### Verify signature